Nextiva / Blog / Business Communication

 Many businesses today are considering VoIP systems relying on SIP trunking for several reasons:

 • Replacing legacy systems — Some offices use legacy phone equipment that now needs to be replaced.
-One such example is the primary rate interface using integrated services digital network technology.
+One such example is the primary rate interface (PRI) using integrated services digital network technology.
 These were sold in multiples of 23 lines each.
 Today, SIP trunking offers a lot more scalability thanks to its virtual switching instead of physical lines.

 • Increased scalability — You don’t have to worry about setting up physical phone lines for each new employee in the office, which can be expensive and time-consuming.
 Additional call paths ensure maximum reliability.